spargonaut/teachmeteachyou/README.md

 once the above is fulfilled, you can run all the tests and build the fatjar with the command:
 ./gradlew runAll

+to run the application:
+./gradlew runLocal
+you can then access the application by pointing your browser to: localhost:8080

+to run the front end client independent of the backend, use:
+./src/UI/grunt go

 for more available tasks, run:
 ./gradlew tasks